BonnyAD9/uamp/UNRELEASED.md

 # Unreleased
-This new update most notably brings fully new gui.
+This update was focused on a new gui.

 ## New features
 - Add option to disable server